mwhite4/MADpatterns/README.md

 doi: http://dx.doi.org/10.1101/083808

+##Known Bugs
+The simulation part of the program will fail to execute if a set of input parameters is used that leads to no simulated object receiving any precursor

 ##Credits
 This program was developed by Martin White in the lab of Prof. Nancy Kleckner with help from Liangran Zhang.
 A significant fraction of this program is either directly taken or derived from a previous program developed by Liangran Zhang, Nancy Kleckner and John Hutchinson: